ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 See _Disadvantages Of Unsigned_ > _Impossible To Reliably Detect Underflow_.
 The above pattern does not work for detecting under- or overflow with signed integers since that is undefined behavior which means that we can't trust anything, it must be prevented from ever happening.

+With well defined behavior for the under- and overflow after a bug had been identified it is possible to read the C++ code and understand what happened [(66)](https://www.learncpp.com/cpp-tutorial/unsigned-integers-and-why-to-avoid-them/#comment-487024).
+With signed integer that is not possible since under- and overflow is undefined behavior.
+Anything can happen.
+We need to read assembly code from the binary to learn what our program does.

 A counter-point is that even if the computation of the bad index isn't undefined behavior, using it may be, depending on what it is being used for.
 Indexing into an array or `std::vector` would be undefined behavior if the index is too large.